jznyxmd/AML-2019-Group16/README.md

 |**ADAGRAD ALGORITHM**|3760                  |9.98 e-05  |Quicker at turning point; slow at the end as well    |
 |**NAG**              |614                   |9.95 e-05  |Smooth and relatively quick                          |

+The converge ability are better with AdaGrad algorithm and the best when using NAG method.
+NAG is the most appropriate option for this function.